Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 If you are interested in applying to our fellowship, please visit the website of the Electronic Residency Application System (ERAS).

-Applications for a start date of July 1, 2014 will be accepted only through ERAS.
-Our deadline for receipt of complete applications was July 31, 2013.
-We will not consider incomplete applications.
+Applications for a start date of July 1, 2015 will be accepted only through ERAS.

 Please note that your file is considered complete when we have all of the following: 1) Completed application; 2) Curriculum vitae; 3) Personal statement; 4) Official Medical School Transcript ; 5) Letters of recommendation from: a) The Dean of your Medical School; b) Chief of Medicine or Cardiology or Program Director at each institution in which you have held a training position; c) Two additional sponsoring physicians; 6) Your photograph (passport style); 7) Verification of training from medical school and residency program; 8) USMLE Transcripts-STEPS 1,2,3.